SamuelJLeonard/Knorr-Held_Rasser/README.md

-The incidence of a particular non-communicable disease may be influenced by spatial risk factors.
-If this is the case, adjacent regions within a given country that experience high exposure to such spatial risk factors would share a high incidence of this disease.
-These adjacent regions form a cluster of high disease incidence.
-Similarly, areas at low risk will form clusters of low disease incidence.
-In their 2000 paper "Bayesian Detection of Clusters and Discontinuities in Disease Maps" Knorr-Held and Rasser develop a Bayesian nonparametric algorithm for the detection of such disease clusters, and apply it to a data on oral cancer rates in Germany in the late 1980s.
+This repository contains R code for implementing a Monte Carlo Markov Chain described in "Bayesian Detection of Clusters and Discontinuities in Disease Maps" by Knorr-Held and Rasser (Biometrics 2000).
+Their paper is a Bayesian, nonparametric algorithm for detecting spatial clusters of elevated disease risk.

-This repository contains R code for implementing this algorithm.
-I wrote most of this code during the summer of 2017.
+Each folder contains a function and a quick description of what the function does.